ISEAL-Community/iseal-core/README.md

 ## TODO

+- Repository
   - Update links to final version (from alanorth to iseal GitHub)
+  - Add more information and instructions to README.md
+- Schema
+  - Add DSpace fields for all that are missing
   - Extract controlled vocabularies to data directory
-- Add more information and instructions to README.md
+- Site
+  - Change "Suggested element" to "DSpace mapping"

 ## License